cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 wounds over the holidays and after a bit of recharging, decided I wasn't done yet and was going to come out swinging in 2024.

-Sometime around January or Febuary of this year, I started compiling a list of all the ruby conferences I could potentially submit to along with the Call For Proposal dates.
+Sometime around January or February of this year, I started compiling a list of all the ruby conferences I could potentially submit to along with the Call For Proposal dates.

 I started writing some blog posts around some of my potential proposal topics.
 This was a big win because the blog content made it much easier to pull info an ideas from to include in the proposal.
-It also gave me a chance to get feedback on what parts people thought were the most valueable.
+It also gave me a chance to get feedback on what parts people thought were the most valuable.

 I decided to go all in on what I thought was my strongest proposal and reached out to Boulder Ruby and speak on that topic (update this).